traversc/calib/README.md

 ### Other Calib scripts
 Calib repository includes a simulation module that was used to fine-tune Calib's clustering parameters.
-The module files are under `simulation` directory.
+The module files are under the `simulation` directory.
 The module has some Python3 prerequisites that can be easily satisfied using [Conda](https://conda.io/) package manager:

 - [pyfaidx](https://pypi.python.org/pypi/pyfaidx)